 How to find a reverse mortgage lender

 You can start exploring reverse mortgage options in your state using HUD’s FHA lender search tool.
 The search function allows you to search for HECM lenders by state, county and zip code.
-Just be sure to check off the “Reverse Mortgages” filter.
+Just check off the “Reverse Mortgages” filter.

 Not every mainstream mortgage lender offers reverse mortgages.
-Rather than looking to your bank, you might be better off with a lender that specializes in these types of loan.
+Rather than looking to your bank, you might be better off with a lender that specializes in these types of loans.